-- The Archive server can be the same or different server as the source server. - The Archive server and the Client workstation system clocks must be synchronized. - One archive server can have only one job defined for any one volume.
+- The Archive server can be the same or different server as the source server. - The Archive server and the Client workstation system clocks must be synchronized. - One archive server can have only one job defined for any one volume. - A single archive server can archive many volumes with only one job defined per volume.

-- A single archive server can archive many volumes with only one job defined per volume. - A given volume can have only one job defined for it. - The archive server and the source server can be the same machine or different machines. - The archive server and primary server both should be in the same eDirectory tree. - The archive data volume must reside on the archive server. - Make sure your server meets the system and software requirements for OES 2 Linux.
-For information, see the OES 2 SP3: Linux Installation Guide (http://www.novell.com/ documentation/oes2/inst_oes_lx/index.html?page=/documentation/oes2/inst_oes_lx/data/ front.html#front) - Determine how much storage space you need for the archive database, given the following criteria: - How much data needs to be stored immediately by the versioning job - How much data there is to version (the physical storage requirements by versioning job) - How frequently the data must be versioned (the length of time in an epoch by versioning job) - How long you need to store the versions (maximum keep time and maximum versions to keep by versioning job)
+- A given volume can have only one job defined for it. - The archive server and the source server can be the same machine or different machines. - The archive server and primary server both should be in the same eDirectory tree. - The archive data volume must reside on the archive server. - Make sure your server meets the system and software requirements for OES 11 or later.
+For information, see the OES 11 SP3: Installation Guide. - Determine how much storage space you need for the archive database, given the following criteria: - How much data needs to be stored immediately by the versioning job - How much data there is to version (the physical storage requirements by versioning job) - How frequently the data must be versioned (the length of time in an epoch by versioning job) - How long you need to store the versions (maximum keep time and maximum versions to keep by versioning job)